-Guitar Player Magazine Extreme Sweeping Jean Marc Belkadi's Polytonal Plectrum Pyrotechnics.
-"The polytonal and bi-tonal licks I’m going to show you are directly inspired by listening to pianists such as Chick Corea and Herbie Hancock, as well as saxophone players like Michael Brecker and Joe Henderson”
+Guitar Player Magazine Extreme Sweeping Polytonal Plectrum Pyrotechnics.
+"The polytonal and bi-tonal licks JMB is going to show you are directly inspired by listening to pianists such as Chick Corea and Herbie Hancock, as well as saxophone players like Michael Brecker and Joe Henderson”

-"The brilliant Los Angeles guitarist and instructor Jean-Marc Belkadi has, as he's done with so many guitar approaches, refined dozens of cool ways to use pentatonics.
+Jean-Marc Belkadi has, as he's done with so many guitar approaches, refined dozens of cool ways to use pentatonics.
 One thing he likes his students to explore is stringskipping lines such as Ex.
 12. And, as shown in Ex.
-13, Belkadi often handles string skips the smart, convenient, “hybrid” way—by plucking the higher string with the picking hand’s middle finger.
-Notice that this last example has a hemiolic three-against-four pick/ hammer/pluck cycle.
-Keep it in 4/4 (i.e., don’t lose track of the downbeats), and it will retain its jagged unpredictable sound... by Guitar Journalist Jude Gold Pentatonic Pyrotechnics
+13, Belkadi often handles string skips the smart convenient, “hybrid” way by plucking the higher string with the picking hand’s middle finger.
+Notice that this last example has a hemiolic three-against-four pick/ hammer/pluck downbeats), and it will retain its jagged unpredictable sound... by Guitar Journalist Jude Gold Pentatonic Pyrotechnics

 You don’t have to be an amateur guitarist to need guitar lessons.
 Even the pros like a good schoolin’ now and again.
 And if you’re a professional guitarist, singer, or actor in the Los Angeles area who’s fishing around for a guitar teacher, it probably won’t be long before someone refers you to Jean-Marc Belkadi.
-Like his mentor, the late, great guitar genius Ted Greene, Belkadi is quickly emerging as one of the most in-demand and respected guitar instructors ....
-Guitar Player Magazine
+Like his mentor, the late, great guitar genius Ted Greene, Belkadi is quickly emerging as one of the most in demand and respected guitar instructors .. in Guitar Player Magazine

 GP’s favorite prodigal son Jude Gold delivered this knowledge.
 “The easiest way to add zip to an ascending three-notes-per-string scale is to pick only the first note on each string and hammer the two that follow.
 The problem with this highly legato strategy, though, is that it results in a predictable and repetitive sound.
 Southern California guitar sensei Jean Marc Belkadi has noticed a clever way to liven things up without slowing youdown: Play every third picked note as the first note in an upward sweep of the pick that drops you back down three strings.
-When you finally reach the highest string (bar 2, middle of beat two), descend back down the scale as shown”.
+When you finally reach the highest string (bar 2, middle of beat two), descend back down the scale as shown"